Gwen-Bradbury/trust-in-soda-hackathon/README.md

 	* As a site creator we would like :

-	  * To provide safe and friendly site that any people can gain and share information in order to tackle their everyday challenge at their workplace
+	  * To provide safe and friendly site that anyone can gain and share information in order to tackle their everyday challenge at their workplace
 	  * To promote diversity and inclusion
+	  * To promote awareness of everyday accessibility issues in the workplace